JamesDuffey/Cloud1/README.md

 # Cloud1
-Introduction to Cloud infrustructure using the Google Cloud Platform.
+Introduction to Cloud infrastructure using the Google Cloud Platform.

 > The WordPress site will be hosted at http://34.120.72.170//.
 The site will only be up during evalutaion.